 The Chocolate Chisel

 With all the goodies here, this is the closest to Candyland you’ll get!
 Located mid-downtown, this adorable bricked shop is hard to miss with its outdoor cow-shaped benches!
 The shop has a heaping selection of hand-crafted artisan truffles, bars, barks, chocolate-dipped pretzels, sea salt caramels, ice cream, malts, and more!

 Stepping in, you’ll be quickly offered a sample of their unique ice cream flavors.
 Featured scoops routinely change, but have included delectable offerings like lime sorbet, cotton candy, pear ginger, rootbeer, and pistachio.
 There are many chocolate-inspired goodies like Port Washington shaped fish as well as a bookcase filled with chocolate-themed children’s books!

 - The Chocolate Chisel, 125 W. Grand Avenue, Port Washington

 - Hours: Open daily 11 am – 10 pm

 Tello’s Grill & Cafe

-- Trello’s Grill & Cafe, 200 W. Grand Avenue, Port Washington
+- Tello’s Grill & Cafe, 200 W. Grand Avenue, Port Washington

 Where to Stay: Splash & Slumber!

-This newly-renovated property is walking distance from the many downtown storefronts and offers free parking for guests.
+This newly-renovated property is within walking distance of the many downtown storefronts and offers free parking for guests.
 The hotel features an on-site restaurant, The Beacon, and a convenient market in the lobby with refreshments, ice cream, and late-night nibbles.
 Beyond its clean and decorative layout, the real gem is the unforgettable crisp waters of its indoor pool and hot tub.
-Paneled throughout with floor to ceiling glass windows, you can catch a breathtaking sunset as the sun reflects on the adjacent marina waters.
+Paneled throughout with floor-to-ceiling glass windows, you can catch a breathtaking sunset as the sun reflects on the adjacent marina waters.